-Last updated on June 17, 2022
+Last updated on August 3, 2023

-Are you afraid are rejection?
+Are you afraid of rejection?
 Are you afraid your boyfriend will leave you?
 Are you afraid you will let your parents down?
 Are you afraid that no matter how hard you try, you’re going to fail anyway?
 Are you afraid of being bullied at school?
 Are you afraid you won’t pass that Algebra test—God just didn’t wire you to do math?

 Are you afraid you’ll say the wrong thing at that party and make a fool of yourself?
 Are you afraid of losing your friends?
 Are you afraid that you’ll never finish school, or you won’t get accepted into the university you want to attend?
 Are you afraid for others to know you deep down, that if people knew the real you, they wouldn’t like you?

 From Seventh Dimension – The Door, a Young Adult Christian Fantasy

 The dog stretched and cocked her head enjoying the rubdown.I laughed.
 “Is your name Much-Afraid?”“I was always afraid until the King healed me.”